Chemistry (Chem)

 CHEM 463.
 Advanced Synthesis Laboratory.
 3 Credits.

 Advanced synthetic, separatory and characterization methods currently used in modern laboratory practice will be emphasized.
-Prerequisites: CHEM 462 or CHEM 467, and CHEM 455.
+Prerequisite: CHEM 462 or CHEM 467, and CHEM 455.
 S.

 CHEM 466.
 Fundamentals of Physical and Biophysical Chemistry.
 3 Credits.

 Required for students pursuing a B.S. with a Major in Chemistry degree, Biochemistry track.
 Survey of topics in physical and biophysical chemistry with an emphasis on the life sciences.
 Topics include chemical thermodynamics, kinetics, introductory quantum mechanics, and spectroscopy.
-Prerequisites: CHEM 340 or CHEM 342, MATH 146 or MATH 165, and PHYS 212 or PHYS 252.
+Prerequisite: CHEM 340 or CHEM 342, MATH 146 or MATH 165, and PHYS 211 or PHYS 251.
 S, even years.

 CHEM 470.
 Thermodynamics & Kinetics.
 3 Credits.

 The use of energy concepts in studying and understanding the nature of matter, equilibria, reactivity, kinetics, criteria for reactions, entropy.
-Prerequisites: CHEM 340 or CHEM 341, MATH 265, and PHYS 252.
+Prerequisite: CHEM 340 or CHEM 341, MATH 265, and PHYS 252.
 F.

 CHEM 470R.
 Thermodynamics & Kinetics Recitation.
 1 Credit.